Are Returning Foreign Terrorist Fighters a Threat to Caribbean Security?

 Ambassador Curtis A. Ward

 According to the most recent available data available in a report this week by The Soufan Center (Beyond The Caliphate: Foreign Fighters and the Threat of Returnees (October 2017)), over 130 FTFs from Trinidad and Tobago went to Syria and Iraq to fight with ISIS.
-Those FTFs that were not killed are now fleeing the fighting in Syria and Iraq and are likely to attempt to return to their home country.
+Those FTFs that were not killed were fleeing the fighting in Syria and Iraq and were likely to attempt to return to their home country.
 Let’s be clear who they are and what they represent!
 These are terrorists!
 These are individuals who have been trained in the use of weapons of war and explosive devices to kill innocent people.
-These are individuals who were inspired by an extremist violent ideology who pursued a violent jihad which has not achieved the intended results and which will not end for many FTFs upon their return.
+These are individuals who were inspired by an extremist violent ideology, and who pursued a violent jihad which failed to achieve the intended results, but which will not end for many FTFs upon their return.
 ISIS leaders have told them to carry out their violent jihad wherever they are.

 According to The Soufan Center (TSC), as well as intelligence and law enforcement sources, thousands of FTFs have already returned to their countries of origins and have carried out terrorist acts, especially in Europe.
 The number of returnees to date is just a fraction of the more than 40,000 known FTFs from some 110 countries that had gone to Syria and Iraq.
 The TSC report states that Turkish authorities had recorded the names of 53,781 individuals provided by 146 countries which suspected their nationals had, or had attempted to travel to Iraq and Syria to join ISIS.
 It is also estimated that several thousand FTFs are on the Turkish border seeking ways to return to their countries of origin.
 According to TSC, the names and identifying particulars of as many as 19,000 FTFs who were confirmed as joining ISIS has been collected by Interpol.
 Many will have access to fraudulent travel documents if their original passports have been lost or destroyed.

-A few Caribbean governments acted expeditiously to enact comprehensive counterterrorism legislation and amend their criminal codes in response, as appropriate.
+A few Caribbean governments acted expeditiously to enact comprehensive counterterrorism legislation and amend their criminal codes in response, as appropriate and required to fulfill their international counter-terrorism obligations.
 Unfortunately, a few dragged their feet, and after more than 16 years since adoption of resolution 1373 not all countries in the region have enacted and operationalized all of the laws necessary to suppress, prevent, and prosecute terrorists.
 Many still lack the requisite intelligence and operational capacities to prevent terrorist acts from occurring in their territories; and many lack the capacity to cooperate effectively with other countries in the investigation and prosecution of terrorists.

 I warned the CARICOM AGs that any act of terrorism carried out anywhere in the Caribbean would have significant effect on tourism sectors across the region.
 The economies of the countries of the entire Caribbean region would be severely impacted.
 The danger has risen significantly with returning FTFs.
 Now with travel between CARICOM states made easy, the ease with which FTFs to the region may pursue targets in any country of choice within the region should be a major concern.
 Immigration and border control officials of each CARICOM member state must now be vigilant without being discriminatory, not just looking out for FTFs from the region, but they must have access to Interpol’s Watch List in real time as they vet all travelers at points of entry and departure.